nadineoshea/naming_shaming_KODAQS/README.md

 # Naming and Shaming of Rebel Groups by the United Nations Security Council
 Nadine O'Shea

+**Note:** This is an illustrative example of a reproducible research workflow.
+It includes only a subset of the full research project and focuses on two example rebel groups.
+The original project covers all rebel groups active since 1989 but is not shared in full here.

 Goal: Estimating the impact of naming and shaming rebel groups on rebel violence against civilians.

 ---